Cubie87/cubie87.github.io/posts/2024-a1708/repair.md

 I re-assembled the whole machine and wiped it (as requested from the seller).

 ![first boot (in my hands at least)](repairedBoot.png)

+Most of the resources utilised to action this repair is by Louis Rossmann.
+A very similar diagnosis process is covered [here](https://www.youtube.com/watch?v=S8rdaJQQVqg)

 ## Dead USB Controller